About Sajda Mughal

 After having narrowly escaped death during the London terrorist attack on 7th July 2005, Sajda left her corporate background with management consultancies and investment banking to now lead the multi-award winning women's charity JAN Trust in its work to educate communities to tackle extremism, marginalisation and violence against women and girls.

-The daughter of Ugandan refugees expelled by the dictator Idi Amin, Sajda is passionate in empowering those from under-represented groups (particularly Muslim women) and provides a voice for women, combats violence against women, working towards countering terrorism, and providing young people with the tools to achieve their ambitions in creating a better and safe society.
+Sajda is passionate in empowering those from under-represented groups, particularly Muslim women, and provides a voice for women, combats violence against women, working towards countering terrorism, and providing young people with the tools to achieve their ambitions in creating a better and safe society.
 For over the past decade, she has supported thousands of women and young people across the UK.

-Sajda develops and delivers programmes locally, nationally and internationally, focusing on issues such as women's' rights, countering extremism, education and integration.
-She has led an innovative, multi-award winning national project - 'Against Forced Marriages', which works at the community-level to prevent cases, support victims and raise awareness and eradicate the issue.
+Sajda has developed and delivered programmes locally, nationally and internationally, focusing on issues such as women's rights, countering extremism, education and integration.
+She led an innovative, multi-award winning national project - 'Against Forced Marriages', which worked at the community-level to prevent cases, support victims and raise awareness and eradicate the issue.
 The programme assisted thousands of women and girls across the UK.
 Sajda also published a report on forced marriages entitled "Consent Matters - Towards Effective Prevention of Forced Marriages within the Pakistani Community in the UK" which was launched by JAN Trust in the House of Lords.

 In 2012, Sajda also published a report on online radicalisation - "Internet Extremism: Working towards a Community Solution", which explored the issue of online radicalisation and discussed UK based case studies.
-She provides recommendations which draw upon her extensive experience working with Muslim young people, women and mothers in the UK.
-The report also provides effective community led prevention strategies including her highly acclaimed unique 'Web Guardians™' programme.
-The programme is the first of its kind and works with marginalised and Muslim women and mothers in equipping them with the ability to safeguard their children and loved ones from online and offline extremism.
-The programme has been delivered across the UK and has catered for thousands of Muslim mothers and young people where mothers have now taken an active role in preventing their children from following the pathway of extremism and being radicalised online.
+She provided recommendations which drew upon her extensive experience working with Muslim young people, women and mothers in the UK.
+The report gave effective community led prevention strategies including her highly acclaimed unique 'Web Guardians™' programme.
+The programme was created in 2008 and was the first of its kind in the world and works with marginalised and Muslim women and mothers in equipping them with the ability to safeguard their children and loved ones from online and offline extremism.
+The programme was delivered across the UK and catered for thousands of Muslim mothers and young people where mothers have now taken an active role in preventing their children from following the pathway of extremism and being radicalised online.

 In January 2019, Sajda was appointed as a Special Adviser to the Mayor of London, Sadiq Khan's, Countering Violent Extremism programme.
-Sajda offers expert advice to the Mayor to ensure effective policy is in place to counter violent extremism.
-Sajda uses her decade long experience in the field as well as her experience of surviving terrorism to inform policy and ensure that the capital is a safe place for all.
+Sajda offered expert advice to the Mayor to ensure effective policy is in place to counter violent extremism.
+Sajda used her expertise in the field as well as her experience of surviving terrorism to inform policy and ensure that the capital is a safe place for all.

 Sajda's work and activism has received national and international recognition and she has been profiled in the Guardian, the Big Issue, Cosmopolitan, Red and Time Out Magazine.
 She has received a number of distinguished awards and was named 2015's "Ultimate Woman" by Cosmopolitan Magazine.